A definitive breakdown of Messi and Ronaldo’s comparative career stats

 Perhaps less predictably, Ronaldo’s former Manchester United team-mate Wayne Rooney also picked out the diminutive Argentine when asked to select one of the two.
 “I’ve said this before, but they’re both probably the best two players ever to play the game and I just think Messi is in my eyes the greatest ever.”

-Pele, David Beckham and Ronaldinho have also opted for Messi, but there are plenty who’ll take Ronaldo’s side in the debate, including Pele, who seems to change his mind on the matter as often as he changes his underpants.
+Pele, David Beckham and Ronaldinho have also opted for Messi, but there are plenty who’ll take Ronaldo’s side in the debate, including Pele, who often went back and forth on his opinions of the duo.

 Pele’s compatriot and legendary Real Madrid full-back Roberto Carlos once said: “I watch him [Cristiano] train every day and the way he works is exciting.
 He wants to improve every day.
 That’s the difference with Messi.